stonega/crane/src/posts/nextjs-clerk-auth-cors.md

 If you're building a web application with Next.js and using the Clerk authentication service, you may encounter a CORS (Cross-Origin Resource Sharing) issue when making API requests outside the app.
 This issue occurs when the browser blocks requests to a different domain than the one the app is hosted on.

-In this tutorial, we'll walk through how to fix the CORS issue in a Clerk Next.js project.
+With the follow steps, we'll walk through how to fix the CORS issue in a Clerk Next.js project.

 ## Step 1.
 Add CORS Headers to the API Endpoint